Academic Policies

 3. The Associate Dean of the Undergraduate Program will review and respond to the student as soon as possible via email.

-4. If the issue still has not been resolved, the student will send his/her written complaint to the office of the Executive Vice Dean or designee of the College within 5 days of receiving the response from the Associate Dean of the Undergraduate Program.
+4. If the issue still has not been resolved, the student will send their written complaint to the office of the Executive Vice Dean or designee of the College within 5 days of receiving the response from the Associate Dean of the Undergraduate Program.

 5. The office of the Executive Vice Dean or designee of the College will review and respond to the student as soon as possible via email.